 This is our story.

 We knew she was taking the medication but had no idea how dangerous it was or what it was doing to her brain and body.
-Not a single doctor or dentist ever told us to be careful or that these drugs were highly addictive.
+Not a single doctor nor dentist ever told us to be careful or that these drugs were highly addictive.
 There were never any conversations or education about opioids.
 We simply followed the doctors' directions.
 Next, as her tolerance level increased, she had to take more and more.
 We later learned she got pills from some of her high school soccer teammates.
 We think she began buying pills and doctor shopping in order to get more prescriptions.
 We saw a big red flag when Caitlyn stole her brother's pain medicine while he was home recovering from a very serious facial injury.
 We immediately got her into an outpatient drug rehab program.
 We took her to private counseling.
 Things got better.
 Things got worse.
 It was a roller coaster.
 We tried tough love, telling her she couldn't live in our home if she chose to continue using.
 We tried not having any rules at all.
-She went to a 28 day residential treatment center.
+She went to a 28-day residential treatment center.
 None of us, Caitlyn included, knew what a strong hold these opioids had on her.
 We all thought if and when Caitlyn wanted to stop, she would.
-We got so frustrated with the relapses, the broken promises.
-I remember Caitlyn questioning her own sanity.
-She could not understand why she couldn't stop.
+We got so frustrated with the relapses and the broken promises.
+I remember Caitlyn questioning her own sanity, she could not understand why she couldn't stop.
 She was ashamed and embarrassed.
 Then one day, a "friend" of hers talked her into trying heroin.
 After all, it's the same thing as the pills but much cheaper and easier to get.
 Soon afterward, Caitlyn told me she had tried heroin and was scared.
 She wanted to go to rehab again, beat this addiction and get away from her "friends" who were also using.
 We took her back to the residential treatment center.
 A few weeks later, she applied to a sober living house and moved in.
-She was doing great.
-She was ready to move forward.
+She was doing great and she was ready to move forward.
 She was excited and determined.
 She got a job and was doing what she was supposed to in order to get well.
 She was proud of herself.
 We were proud and so happy and relieved she was finally doing it - beating this addiction!
 Winning the battle!

-Our grief journey is hard, extremely painful.
+Our grief journey is hard and extremely painful.
 We miss Caitlyn terribly.
 We don't want others to have to experience this deadly disease and the destruction and devastation it leaves behind.
-Through our work, Caitlyn's legacy will be one of hope, help and healing.
+Through our work, Caitlyn's legacy will be one of hope, help, and healing.
 We are not going to hide behind the stigma of drug addiction.
 We hope others will learn from our story.
-Be informed, ask questions, have a game plan.
+Be informed, ask questions, and have a game plan.
 Most importantly, talk to your kids, grandchildren, and friends.
 Don't keep your head in the sand thinking that addiction can't enter your life.
 It can.
 It does.
 Statistics show it will.